-Learning a new language needs not to be difficult and boring.
+Learning a new language need not be difficult and boring.
 Luckily, there are ways to make it simple and enjoyable.
-Language apps are one such incredible option.
+Language apps are one incredible option.

 In recent times, online education has dominated the language learning market.
 As a result, there are probably more apps than actual languages with a significant number of speakers.

-Unlike the textbook and time-honored conventional methods, desktop software, apps, and online resources are fun, affordable, and, most notably, flexible.
+Unlike textbooks and time-honored conventional methods, desktop software, apps, and online resources are fun, affordable, and, most notably, flexible.

 If you have searched for a language learning platform, you might have come across Babbel.
-With over 10 million paid subscribers in the last 15 years covering 14 languages, it is one of the most well-known language apps.
+With over 10 million paid subscribers in the last 15 years and support for 14 languages, it is one of the most well-known language apps.

 So what is Babbel all about?
 Is it any good to study a language?
 What language can you learn, and what are its advantages and shortcomings?
 Is it worth paying for?

-I wanted to be as thorough as possible.
-Hence, this review of Babbel is comprehensive.
-Use the table of contents to jump straight to sections that interest you more if you’re short on time.
+I wanted to be as thorough as possible, so this Babbel review is comprehensive.
+If you’re short on time, use the table of contents to jump straight to sections that interest you more.

 So, let’s start the journey!